-Mussel fishing activity occurs in or adjacent to the following SAC's, but the spatial extent is severely limited by substrate type.
+Mussel fishing activity occurs in or adjacent to the following SACs, but the spatial extent is severely limited by substrate type.
+Restrictions apply in some sites, as indicated, and fishing may not take place in intertidal areas.

 - Long Bank SAC

 - Blackwater Bank SAC

-- Wicklow Reef SAC
+- Wicklow Reef SAC (outside the exclusion zone within the SAC)

-- Rockabill to Dalkey Island SAC
+- Rockabill to Dalkey Island SAC (not in the reef habitats)

 - The Murrough Wetlands SAC

-- Carnsore Point SAC

 - Wicklow Head SPA

 - Howth Head Coast SPA,

-- Malahide Estuary SPA

 - Dundalk Bay SPA

 - Skerries Islands SPA

-- Lambay Island SPA

 - Ireland's Eye SPA

-- North Bull Island SPA

-- Dalkey Island SPA
+- Dalkey Island SPA (not in reef habitats)

-- Rockabill SPA
+- Rockabill SPA (not in reef habitats)

+- The Murroughs SPA

+- Raven SPA.